-SECT.
-IV.
-And be it further enacted by the authority aforesaid, Divers actions may be That all or any of the said tradesmen, to whom any ship or vessel consolidated into one. is or shall be indebted for work done, or materials or other articles furnished and provided, may join in one libel for the recovery of all their debts, in the same manner that mariners are permitted, by the usage of the Admiralty, to join together in one suit; and if more than one suit shall be brought against any ship or vessel by more than one such tradesman as aforesaid, the Judge of the Admiralty shall cause such actions to be consolidated into one, and give one definitive sentence or decree, comprehending all such debts as shall be demanded by all or any of the tradesmen aforesaid, and duly supported, either by libel as aforesaid, or by petition to the court, on giving SECT. v.
-And be it further enacted by the authority aforesaid, security, the research shall That if upon any such libel or petition as aforesaid, the master or be discharge owner of such ship or vessel, or his or their country. the said court, and enter into stipulation, with sufficient sureties, to answer all the demands aforesaid, which shall be then filed against such ship or vessel, the said ship or vessel, shall be discharged from the arrest, and shall be permitted to proceed on her voyage.
+[Section III.]
+(Section IV, P. L.) And be it further enacted by the authority aforesaid, That all or any of the said tradesmen, to whom any ship or vessel, is or shall be indebted for work done, or materials or other articles furnished and provided, to join in one libel for the recovery of all their debts in the same manner that mariners are permitted by the usage of the admiralty, to join together in one suit and if more than one suit shall be brought against any ship or vessel by more than one such tradesman as aforesaid, the judge of the admiralty shall cause such actions to be consolidated into one, and give one definitive sentence or decree comprehending all such debts, as shall be demanded by all or any of the tradesmen aforesaid, and duly supported either by libel as aforesaid or by petition to the court while one or more of such libels shall be depending.

+[Section IV.]
+(Section V, P. L.) And be it further enacted by the authority aforesaid, That if upon any such libel or petition as aforesaid, the master or owner of such ship or vessel or his or their agents shall appear in the said court and enter into stipulation with sufficient sureties to answer all the demands aforesaid, which shall be then filed against such ship or vessel, the said ship or vessel shall be discharged from the arrest and shall be permitted to proceed on her voyage.